LukeGrahamLandry/progressive-technicalities-mod/Docs/Machines/Casting Table.md

-Rightclick with a bucket of silver to get a silver ingot water -> ice lava -> obsidian oil -> tiny coal
+Rightclick with a bucket of nympharium to get a nympharium ingot water -> ice lava -> obsidian oil -> tiny coal